Tips and Documentation

 Some SDC coordinating agencies have access.
 Please share this email with them, as they are subject to the same rules.

-With this access, certain rules MUST be followed.
+With this access, certain rules apply.
 The embargo policy is online, here: www.census.gov/newsroom/embargo/embargo-policy.html

 Embargoed news releases and data files may not be released to the public by any means (including print, broadcast, Internet, podcast, blogs, or in any other form) before the specified date and time of release.
 Failure to adhere to this embargo policy will result in the removal of embargo privileges of the reporter (or SDC participant) as follow: